 What are the symptoms of diabetes?

-People who think they might have diabetes must visit a physician for diagnosis.
+People who think that they may have diabetes should visit a physician to seek diagnosis and treatment.
 They might have SOME or NONE of the following symptoms:

 - Frequent urination